Grid dip oscillator: Principle of operation

-Central to the dip meter is a high-frequency variable-frequency oscillator with a calibrated tuning capacitor and matching interchangeable coils, as shown in the circuit diagram on the right.
+Central to the dip meter is a high-frequency variable-frequency oscillator with a calibrated tuning capacitor and matching interchangeable coils, as shown in the circuit diagram.
 Resonance is indicated by a dip in amplitude of the signal within the GDO, by a meter on the device.

 When the oscillator's exposed coil is in the vicinity of another resonant circuit, the coupled pair behaves as a low-Q transformer whose coupling is most effective when their respective resonant frequencies match.
 The degree of coupling affects the frequency and amplitude of oscillation in the dip meter, which is sensed in any of several ways, the simplest and most usual of which is a built-in microammeter.
 The distance between the coil and the tested circuit needs to be adjusted carefully so that the GDO amplitude is significantly affected by the coupled circuit, but its frequency is not.

 History

 Grid dip oscillators were first developed in the 1920s and were built with vacuum tubes.
-The devices displayed the amplitude of the tube's grid current, hence the "G" in GDO.
+The devices displayed the amplitude of the tube's grid current, hence GDO.

 Modern dip meters are solid-state devices, and are sometimes called gate dip oscillators or emitter dip oscillators in reference to the analogous part of the transistor whose current is measured instead of a vacuum tube grid.
 Solid-state versions of the grid dip oscillator are more versatile, since they can operate at higher Q and lower amplitude, and are not tethered by a power cord.

 Dip meters of all types are being supplanted by antenna analyzers, which are more complex, but perform many of the same functions more conveniently, and require less dexterity.